Romance Languages and Literatures

 This online test helps determine the appropriate course level for your language study.

-Régine M. Jean-Charles, Assistant Professor of French, joined the department in 2008.
+Régine M. Jean-Charles, Associate Professor of French, joined the department in 2008.

 Franco Mormando, Professor of Italian, joined the department in 1994.